Kingly77/VentureTextAdventure/README.md

 ## Contributing
 Issues and pull requests are welcome.
-> TODO: Add contribution guidelines and code style rules if needed.
+See CONTRIBUTING.md for guidelines and docs/GettingStarted.md for a tour of the codebase.